soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 #### 2.3.1 A Quick Refresher on `re` Library

-In practical application, we are never going to build our own tokenizer but it will give an idea of how the tokenization is performed in pre-built tokenizers.
+In practical application, we are never going to build our own tokenizer, but it will give an idea of how the tokenization is performed in pre-built tokenizers.
 To build our own tokenizer, we can use Python's regular expression `re` library.

 ```python
 import re